MichaelOnly/neurae-nlu/README.md

 # Neurae NLU
 This repository contains code files for data generating and model researching for [Neurae](https://github.com/neurae)'s nlu module.
+More details you can find my [Bachelor Diploma](https://github.com/MichaelOnly/diploma).

 ## Installation
 For usage you need python 3.9 or higher.